 The concept of a figure that would drink the blood of humans and hunt them down in the middle of the night was so terrifying that it was referred to by critics as “the most blood-curdling novel of the paralyzed century.”

-The figure that scared them so much was Count Dracula himself, the titular character, and a man with an insatiable need for human blood.
+Audiences were most terrified of Count Dracula himself, the titular character, who was a man with an insatiable need for human blood.
 As terrifying as Dracula was, however, there was some solace to be taken in the fact that he was simply a character locked in the pages of a book.

-Imagine how much their blood would have curdled had they known that Stoker drew real-life inspiration from a man who was, if possible, even more terrifying than Count Dracula.
+Imagine how much these readers’ blood would have curdled had they known that Stoker had drawn inspiration from a real-life man who was, if possible, even more, terrifying than Count Dracula.

-Vlad the Impaler, Prince of Wallachia, was a fearsome monarch who ruled over the Romanian region of Transylvania, striking fear into the hearts of everyone who dared to cross him.
+Meet Vlad the Impaler, Prince of Wallachia, a fearsome monarch who ruled over the Romanian region of Transylvania in the 15th century, striking fear into the hearts of everyone who dared to cross him and the real Dracula.

-Vlad was born in 1431 during a time of particular unrest.
-His father had been granted the surname Dracul, meaning dragon, after being inducted into the Order of the Dragon, a Christian military order supported by the Holy Roman Emperor.
+Vlad’s father, Vlad II, had been granted the surname Dracul, meaning dragon, after being inducted into the Order of the Dragon, a Christian military order supported by the Holy Roman Emperor.

-During one of the bloody battles, a diplomatic meeting was requested between Vlad Dracul and the Sultan Murad II.
-Vlad Dracul decided to bring along his young sons to teach them about diplomatic order and the importance of meeting with your enemies.
+During one bloody battle, a diplomatic meeting was requested between Vlad Dracul and the Sultan Murad II.
+Vlad Dracul decided to bring along his young sons to teach them about diplomatic order and the importance of meeting with one’s enemies.

 Irony struck when, upon arriving at the meeting, the three men were captured and held hostage by the Ottoman diplomats.
 Vlad Dracul was told he would be released, though only if he left his sons behind.